irinatu17/Holiday-Planner/README.md

 2. Display the hotels nearby:

 i.
-Go to the “Map” section at the top of the page.
+Go to the “Map” section.

 ii.
 Enter a city into the search input box in order to make the map centre on the chosen location.